Joshua Mills

 Who I am and what this site is about

 I grew up in Harper Woods, Michigan — a two-square-mile town just outside Detroit — with my mom and my brother.
-It was small, ordinary, weird, close and everything to me.
-I miss it every day.
-That sense of place, of knowing exactly where you are and who you belong to, still shapes how I live in the world.
+It was small, ordinary, weird, close, and everything to me.
+That sense of place, of knowing exactly where you belong, still shapes everything I make.